DoZhangQiang/DoZhangQiang.github.io/index.md

 An undergraduate student in the School of Computer Science and Technology at SWPU(SouthWest Petroleum University), Class of 2021.
+I am also a Student Member of CCF.

 I am a member of the Supercomputing Team at SWPU, focusing on high-performance computing competitions both domestically and internationally.
 These competitions include ASC (ASC Student Supercomputer Challenge), CPC (China Parallel application Challenge on domestic CPU), PAC (Parallel Application Challenge), IPCC(International Parallel Computing Challenge) and PRA (Priority Research Application).